 - When the member of staff/service could be liable to civil or criminal court procedure if the information is not disclosed, e.g. if you informed us that you were involved in criminal activity, knew about an act of terrorism etc.

-Oxford Brookes University will process my data for the purposes of providing support (both academic and otherwise), through Wellbeing Services.
+- Oxford Brookes University will process my data for the purposes of providing support (both academic and otherwise), through Student Services.

 You may also wish to read the full version of this Privacy Notice.